Skip to content

 The German Masters - Players

-All of the sport's biggest names are set to be in attendance including Ronnie O'Sullivan and Judd Trump, with the pair being joined by the rest of the top 32 as well as 32 qualifiers in Germany.
+All of the sport's biggest names will likely be in attendance including Ronnie O'Sullivan and Judd Trump, with the pair set to be joined by the rest of the top 32 as well as 32 qualifiers in Germany.

-Qualifying matches took place in England prior to Christmas with players outside of the top 32 required to win two matches to rubber-stamp their ticket to Berlin.
+Qualifying matches will take place in England just after Christmas with players outside of the top 32 required to win two matches to rubber-stamp their ticket to Berlin.

 The German Masters - Format